How to Choose the Best Laptop for Artists?TIPS

-Laptops are one of the most necessary gadgets that many of us use almost every day.
-Even though smartphones are now capable of covering for many laptop utilities, laptops are still a necessity for students, corporates, , artists, designers , gamers and other user types.
+Even though smartphones are now capable of covering for many laptop utilities, laptops are still a necessity for artists.

 The good news is that you don't need to look at every single laptop out there in detail, because you can quickly narrow your options down by asking a few questions about what you want in your next computer.

 What will you primarily be using this laptop for?
-Is it for casual use?
-Are you a student?
+Is it used for drawing or graphic design work?
 Are you on the go often?
-Do you want a gaming laptop? use for digital art or graphic design work?
-Etc. There are a lot of such use cases which, when narrowed down, will greatly help when it comes to finalising your purchase.
+Is it for casual use or professional use?
+Etc. There are a lot of such use cases which, when narrowed down, will greatly help when it comes to finalizing your purchase.

-When it comes to choosing laptops for creative work, art or graphic design, digital painting or 3D modeling, there are a few considerations.
+When it comes to choosing the best laptop for artists creative work, digital drawing or graphic design, 2D animation or 3D modeling, there are a few considerations.

 1. Which Operating System?